ahlaamsec/ahlaamsec.github.io/index.md

 # whoami

- Teaching Assistant at Computer Science department, KNUST, Ghana.
+- Teaching Assistant at Computer Science department, KNUST, Ghana.
- Focused on becoming a professional penetration tester.
+- Focused on becoming a professional penetration tester.
- Just a girl.
+-Just a girl really